apache/incubator-kie-kogito-runtimes/CONTRIBUTING.md

 # Wait... success!
 ```

-This build skipped all the tests.
+This build skipped all the tests:
+- `-DskipTests` skips unit tests
+- `-DskipITs` skips integration tests

-Removing the `-DskipTests -DskipITs` flags enables the tests.
+By removing the flags, you will run the corresponding tests.
 It will take much longer to build but will give you more guarantees on your code.

 ## Usage

-After the build was successful, the artifacts are available in your local Maven repository.
+After the build is successful, the artifacts are available in your local Maven repository.

-To include them into your project a few things have to be changed.

 ### Test Coverage